dwcarrar/Goggle-Colander/README.md

 To run the build file, use the command (not working atm):

-$php phing-latest.phar main
+$php vendor/bin/phing main

 Clean up build files with:

-$php phing-latest.phar clean
+$php vendor/bin/phing clean